 With a little know how, and upfront costs.
 You are likely to have a long-term companion.
 One who doesn’t make noise, or ask for too much.
-Just warm, clean water, an interesting space to explore, good quality food and your love and attention.
+Just warm, clean water, an interesting space to explore, good quality food and your attention.

 How Long Do Betta Fish Live?